tomasglauberman/TP_Gral_Paz/README.md

 # Agent-based model simulation for travel times in Buenos Aires city
-We developed an agent-based model simulation to understand the dynamics of the transport system and the variations in travel times  under different policies in Buenos Aires city.
+We developed an agent-based model simulation to understand the dynamics of the transport system and quantify the variations in travel time  under different policies in Buenos Aires city.

-### Introduction

 A typical agent-based model has three elements: